Sean Salisbury

-Richard Sean Salisbury (born March 9, 1963) is an American football analyst and former player who is the host of The Sean Salisbury Show on KBME, Sportstalk 790, an iHeartRadio station in Houston, Texas.
+Richard Sean Salisbury (born March 9, 1963) is an American football analyst and former player who was the host of The Sean Salisbury Show on KBME, Sportstalk 790, an iHeartRadio station in Houston, Texas.
+Salisbury was let go by the network in October 2025.
 He played professionally as a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the USC Trojans.